AmpersandTarski/Ampersand/docs/the-tools-we-use/group-1/development-using-vs-code.md

 Setting up a Haskell environment with awesome tooling has never been as easy as today.

 * Make sure you have vscode installed.
-* Install the \`Remote - Containers\` extension.
+* Install the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack.
 * Make sure Docker is running.
 * Go to the directory where your Ampersand stuff resides, and type \`code .\`
-* In the lower right corner, you will see a message:&#x20;
+* In the lower right corner, you will see a message:

 ![](<../assets/reopen-in-container.png>)

 * Push the button \`Reopen in Container\` and watch the show.

 :::info
 The first time, opening the development container will take quite some time.
 It will build some docker images and finally spin up the container.
-Fortunately, this is one time only.&#x20;
+Fortunately, this is one time only, for it is stored in the build cache of Docker.
 :::

 * While you are waiting, you can watch the progress by inspecting the log.
-There will be a message containing a link to the log file.&#x20;
+There will be a message containing a link to the log file.

 <details>